Bateman, Hester (1708 – 1794)

 Articles by Hester Bateman

-George III Sterling Silver Teapot
+George III Antique English Silver Teapot

 Crespin, Paul (1694 – 1770)

-Paul Crespin was one of the most influential Huguenot silversmiths working in England during the reign of George II.
+Paul Crespin was one of the most influential Huguenot silversmiths working in England during the reign of George 11.
 He was born and raised in England by a family of Huguenot refugees from France.
 Paul apprenticed to Jean Pons in 1713 and his first maker’s marks were entered at Goldsmiths Hall between 1720 and 1721.
 His reputation grew very quickly and this established him as a premier silversmith.
 Due to this, he was commissioned to make a piece for the famous dinner service for Catherine the Great.
-This piece was a wonderful large two-handled hand – chased cup and cover which is now on display at the Hermitage Museum, in St. Petersburg.
+This piece was a wonderful large two-handled hand-chased cup and cover which is now on display at the Hermitage Museum, in St. Petersburg.
 Crespin joined forces with a number of other Huguenot goldsmiths and silversmiths, including Paul De Lamerie, to complete the entire dinner service.

-Paul produced some of his finest work in the 1730s and 1740s making wonderful pieces for notable families such as the Dukes of Portland, Somerset, and Devonshire.
+Paul produced some of his finest work in the 1730’s and 1740’s making wonderful pieces for notable families such as the Dukes of Portland, Somerset, and Devonshire.
 Around 1740 he made his large and impressive nautical-themed table centerpiece weighing over 1,000 troy ounces.
 This piece today is still one of the greatest pieces made in England in silver during the 18th century.
 It is in the Royal Collection at Windsor Castle and can be viewed there.
 His surviving work is of a consistently high standard, rivaling that of Paul De Lamerie.

-In general, Crespin’s pieces were spectacular as they were all of the finest quality as one would expect from such a dignified silversmith.
+In general, Crespin’s pieces were spectacular as they were all of the finest quality that one would expect from such a dignified silversmith.
 In 1759 Paul retired from the trade and lived the rest of his life with his wife until he passed away on January 25th, 1770.

 Articles by Paul Crespin

-George II Sterling Silver Oblong Salver
+George II Antique English Silver Oblong Salver

-de Lamerie, Paul (1688 – 1751)
+De Lamerie, Paul (1688 – 1751)

 Paul De Lamerie is considered one of the most important silversmiths in history.
 He is most renowned for his exceptional quality of artistry and his mastery of the complex and elaborate Rococo style.
 His spectacular and highly sought-after pieces are the basis for his lasting reputation and he holds the distinct honor of being the most famous silversmith in the history of antique English silver.

 Paul De Lamerie was born in 1688 the son of a French nobleman, a Huguenot who left France to settle in what is now the Netherlands.
 The family then fled as religious refugees to London in 1691.
 His father decided that Paul should train to become a goldsmith and silversmith.
-At the age of fifteen, the young Paul was apprenticed to the famous Huguenot silversmith Pierre Platel.
+At the age of fifteen, young Paul was apprenticed to the famous Huguenot silversmith Pierre Platel.
 It is to this celebrated craftsman that Paul gained all of his early knowledge of the trade.
 After 10 years, he opened his own workshop in 1713 at Great Windmill Street and 3 years later was appointed goldsmith to George 1st.
 In 1717, Paul was admitted to the livery of the Goldsmiths’ Company and was referred to as the ‘King’s Silversmith’.
 Early in Paul’s career, his work was in the simple Queen Anne style producing mostly unornamented objects such as tankards and teapots.
-However, by the 1730s more elaborate Rococo designs were popular and his pieces became increasingly ornate and highly decorated – this was when his quality of work was distinctly superior to any other silversmith previously known.
+However, by the 1730’s more elaborate Rococo designs were popular and his pieces became increasingly ornate and highly decorated – this was when his quality of work was distinctly superior to any other silversmith previously known.

 The Victoria and Albert Museum (in London) and the Metropolitan Museum of Art (in New York City) have an extensive collection of Paul De Lamerie silverware.
-In today’s society, Paul De Lamerie’s silver is considered to be the most sought after by collectors.
+In today’s society, Paul De Lamerie’s silver is considered to be the most sought-after by collectors.
 This is due to the quality of his workmanship as well as his fame and reputation as a master of his craft.

 Jenks, Lewis (1840 – 1888)